Risk Dimensions and Data Sources

 Each commodity is processed separately, and countries are ranked within each commodity according to their percentage loss.
 These rankings are then transformed into risk scores.

-Notes on the dataset: FAOSTAT provides the broadest global coverage for production and loss statistics, but reporting varies between countries and commodities.
+FAOSTAT provides the broadest global coverage for production and loss statistics, but reporting varies between countries and commodities.
 Because losses can differ significantly by product type, the Sustainability Risk Assessment treats each commodity independently before aggregating results.
 The dataset reflects losses across early supply-chain stages and does not include retail or consumer-level waste.

 In cases where product-level data is available: